SWI-Prolog/docker-swipl-build-mingw/README.md

 ## Issues

-  - The 32-bit version does not provide JPL (the Java interface) because we cannot legally include Oracle Java in the docker and OpenJDK has no 32-bit version.
   - The SSL test suite is currently not built.
 There is an issue running `openssl.exe` in `wine` in a Docker container with the random seeding.